jalandis/orchestration-test-spike/README.md

 Theoretically VM's may be automatically provisioned depending on the needs of requirments containers.
 These could then also be destroyed automatically to produce an immutable system.

+## SaltStack

+The SaltStack orchestration test spike is utilizing an agent setup with gpg keys shared between master and nodes.
+After a `vagrant up --provision` the following commands will show the simple orchestration of a Salt highstate (full server provision).

+  vagrant ssh orka-master --command "sudo salt '*' test.ping" vagrant ssh orka-master --command "sudo salt '*' state.apply"

+## Ansible

+The Ansible orchestration test spike is utilizing an *agentless* setup with gpg keys shared between master and nodes.
+After a `vagrant up --provision` the following commands will show a simple ping test.

+  vagrant ssh ansible-master --command "sudo ansible all -m ping"